-After you have defined your activity and what a repetition looks like, you're ready to go.
+After you have defined your activity and what a repetition looks like, you're ready to go!
 You may choose to practice one activity in a TST session, or, for a longer session, you may pick two or three goal areas.

 Studies show that between one and five repetitions of a task per minute may be ideal to promote improved arm function.
 Gauge your performance by performing a 15-minute TST test.
 Have a helper time the number of repetitions you can do during this period.
 If you have achieved between 15 and 100 repetitions, you're in the TST sweet spot: continue practicing the skill!
-If you are over 100 repetitions, it is time to make the task more difficult by add more complex elements (e.g. using heavier objects, attempting the task from standing as opposed to sitting).
+If you are over 100 repetitions, it is time to make the task more difficult by adding more complex elements (e.g. using heavier objects, attempting the task from standing as opposed to sitting).
 If that is not possible, try practicing a different, harder skill.

 If you have minimal to no movement in your affected arm, you will not be able to perform TST.
-However, your affected side can and should still play a role in your daily living tasks.
+However, your affected side can still play a role in your daily living tasks.
 Use your stronger side to place your affected arm within your field of vision during tabletop tasks.
 If you are doing a two-handed task, use the stronger arm to place the weaker arm to hold or stabilize objects.
 Even though doing this is not TST, you are still promoting function of your affected side while preventing learned non-use.

 TST is just one tool in your upper extremity stroke rehab toolbox.
 There are several other evidence-supported activities that may improve arm and hand function.
 Some people may not be able to perform TST without the guidance of a therapist, while others may not be motivated by the intervention.
 If you have questions on how to perform TST at home or whether it is the right option for you, consult with your therapy team.